The Financial Toll Of Fan Culture — Do You Have To Be Rich To Be A Fan Today?

 "It’s about us taking back the power," Sarah continues.
 "Just look at what happened with Ticketmaster in the US!"
 She’s referring to what Swifties jokingly call "The Great War" (after one of Taylor’s songs), when US fans successfully took the merchant to court for "unlawful conduct" after it fumbled online ticket sales for the Eras tour.
 The lawsuit has since resulted in further legal scrutiny of the Live Nation/Ticketmaster ticketing conglomerate and its operations and has helped to introduce major policy changes, namely that Live Nation must now disclose hidden ticket fees in the US.
 Refinery29 has reached out to Ticketmaster and Live Nation for comment.

-Abbie, a 29-year-old Directioner and Harry stan from Dublin, agrees.
+Twenty-nine-year-old Abbie, a Directioner and Harry stan from Dublin, agrees.
 She thinks that "the value of fangirls and fandoms has gone up because it's now become a valid, visible commodity."

 Conversely, at smaller venues, demand is down.
 "What we're seeing more than anything is people are going out less or scaling back on the frequency with which they're doing things," says Sybil Bell, founder of Independent Venue Week.
 "But I think there's a lot more transparency and equity with smaller venues and that does make it much more accessible for people.
 The profits that are made on the stadiums and arena shows, especially around the awful secondary ticketing, are well known."